Baliuag University

 Baliuag University (B.U. or Baliuag U) is a private university in the Philippines.
-It was founded in 1925 and is the first school granted full autonomy in Central Luzon by the Commission on Higher Education.
+It was founded in 1925 and was the first school granted full autonomy in Central Luzon by the Commission on Higher Education.
+It was founded in 1925 by Domingo “Tatang” Santiago.
+Sr, as the Baliuag Institute.

-It offers graduate programs in education, business, library science and nursing.
+It offers graduate programs in education, business, library science, and nursing.
 Its undergraduate programs in business administration and accountancy, liberal arts and education are Level 3 accredited.
-Other offerings are engineering, nursing, library science, computer studies and hospitality management.
-It offers two-year Voc-Tech, Associate in Health Science as well as kinder, grade school and high school programs, LET review classes, call center training and college evening programs.
+Other offerings are engineering, nursing, library science, computer studies, and hospitality management.
+It offers two-year Voc-Tech, Associate in Health Science as well as kindergarten, grade school and high school programs, LET review classes, call center training, and college evening programs.

-It is one of four IMCI (Integrated Management of Childhood Illness) training school in the Philippines, with University of the Philippines Diliman, University of Santo Tomas, and St. Paul University Iloilo.
+It is one of four Integrated Management of Childhood Illness (IMCI) training schools in the Philippines; the others are the University of the Philippines Diliman, University of Santo Tomas, and St. Paul University Iloilo.